Compositional Quantum Field Theory: An axiomatic presentation: 2-dimensional CQFT

-We proceed to consider the amplitudes for Riemann surfaces with area.
+We consider the amplitudes for Riemann surfaces with area.
 These are derived in complete analogy to the area-less setting.
-Thus, for the standard Riemann surface $S_{a;0,k}$ with $k\ge 1$ holes, vanishing genus and area $a\ge 0$, we obtain in analogy to (\ref{eq:assocgen0ampl}),
+We exhibit first the generalization of Propositions~\ref{prop:genus0} and Proposition~\ref{prop:sphere}. \begin{prop} For the Riemann surface $S_{a;0,k}$ with $k\ge 1$ holes, vanishing genus and area $a\ge 0$, we obtain in analogy to relation~(\ref{eq:assocgen0ampl}),